TotallyReal/ai_projects/vision/points_of_view.md

 This is no longer a standard problem of linear system of equation.
 Luckily for us, a little bit of geometry (=inner product spaces) is all we need.

+### Remark:
+> You can solve it also using some Lagrange multipliers.
+However, for me at least, this never really gave any geometric
+> intuition, so I prefer to think about it using inner products.

 ### Theorem:
 > Let $B \in \mathbb{R}^{n\times n}$ be a symmetric real matrix.
 Then $B=Q^TDQ$ where $Q^{-1}=Q^T$ is an orthogonal matrix